Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 4

 were as good as a tonic - One from mum & very

-newsy, [[?]] and only about six weeks old, the
+newsy job and only about six weeks old, the

-other from Vouue with meticulous regularity.
+writing all along with meticulous regularity.

 Mum mentions having a piano at home.
 The

-first i knew of it.
+first I knew of it.-

 16/7/42

-It seems that seldom do i write up
+It seems that seldom do I write up

-my book that i do not , without
+my book that I do not , without

-reporting some news home - my very
+reporting some new loss - my very

 good friend Bob Wells went west